SciencesPoDRIS/iamassaccess/README.md

 ## usage

 ### write your metadata file
-The metadata has to be CSV file.
+The metadata has to be a CSV file.

-Data are separated by commas.
+Data are separated by commas `,`.

-The metadata values should be surrounded by double quotes.
+The metadata values should be surrounded by double quotes `"`.

 The metadata keys are not case sensitive.

 Te metadata values are case sensitive.

-The first line has to be the list of the metadata keys.
+The first line has to be the list of the metadata keys (called headers).

 The first column has to be the identifiers of the Internet Archive items.

-For the "subject" metadata key, multiple values have to be separated by a semicolon ";".
+For the "subject" metadata key, multiple values have to be separated by a semicolon `;`.

 Warning, if several lines have the same identifier, only the last line will be taken into consideration.